 Depression before joint replacement, depression after joint replacement

-When a patient has major depressive disorder (MDD), healing and recovery from medical procedures can be more challenging.
+Where we offer non-surgical options, others opt for the joint replacement.
+When a patient has major depressive disorder (MDD), healing and recovery from surgery can be more challenging.
 Doctors at the Rothman Institute at Thomas Jefferson University recognized these challenges and found that patients with depression or anxiety undergoing joint replacement experienced more complications.
 They caution that doctors and health care providers should counsel these patients before the surgery to prevent MDD related complication.

 The actual focus of this study was on post-surgery expense.
 The researchers wrote that all efforts need to be invested to minimize joint replacement complications INCLUDING the additional monetary costs of recovery experienced by the patients.(1) Costs that may include the need for prolonged pain medications.